 How to Apply

 A selection of the available project studentships that are available for the September 2022 cohort will be found at /projects/.
-Additional projects for 2022 will be added over the course of the new few months.
+Additional projects for 2023 will be added over the course of the next few months.

 Applications to join the SOFI2 CDT will be accepted through the Durham University online application portal and applicants should complete the Online Application Form.